JieWangnk/AortaCFD-app/README.md

 1. ```userParameter_HL.py```:

 2. **STL file**:
-   - The Geomtery folder should be placed in the /CAD folder.
+   - The Geometry folder should be placed in the /CAD folder.
    - Insider the Geometry folder, there should be a .stl file
    - The .stl file names should contain the name of the geometry and the name of the part.
 For example, if the geometry is a sphere and the part is the inlet, the .stl file name should be "sphere_inlet.stl".
    - The .stl file should include the following information: